 Make sure to stay up-to-date on all things Open Mike Eagle with his new shows.
 Catch “Live from WZRD” hosted by him and Dani Fernandez.
 Don’t miss the premiere of “The New Negroes” on April 19 with Eagle and Baron Vaughn on Comedy Central and BET.

-Chuck Reece is the editor of The Bitter Southerner, an online magazine that tells the stories of the new South - pieces about bartenders, musicians, cooks, designers, farmers, scientists, innovators, writers, thinkers and craftsmen - showing the reader the spots that make the South a far better place than most folks think it is.
-Chuck will be emceeing the Bitter Southerner Stage at 2019’s Word of South, as well as appearing with the writer Timothy Duffy and the musician Jontavious Willis
+Chuck Reece is the editor of The Bitter Southerner, an online magazine that tells the stories of the new South – pieces about bartenders, musicians, cooks, designers, farmers, scientists, innovators, writers, thinkers and craftsmen – showing the reader the spots that make the South a far better place than most folks think it is.
+Chuck will be moderating the Bitter Southerner stage over the weekend, including leading a panel discussion with Marie Cochran, Elnora Spencer and Dom Flemons.

 If you are a fan of the FSU Seminoles or a resident of Florida, you know – or should know – about the writings of Tallahassee’s own Diane Roberts.
 Her latest book, Tribal, a comic, critical analysis of a Southern intellectual’s love of FSU football and distaste for the excesses that go with it, made several Best of Book lists in 2015.
 Dr. Roberts is a professor of creative writing at Florida State who received her undergraduate degree at FSU and doctorate at Oxford University in England.
 The author of four books, she is known for her spot-on interpretations of Southern culture and her sardonic sense of humor.
 She writes op-ed articles for major newspapers and has been a commentator for NPR and the BBC.
-Diane will be appearing at Word of South with Eliza Borné, the publisher of the Oxford American.
+She’ll be appearing at Word of South with the author Wendy Rawlings.